alexandrinio/COVID-19-Data-analysis/README.md

 Fortunately, organizations around the world have been collecting data so that governments can monitor and learn from this pandemic.
 Notably, the Johns Hopkins University Center for Systems Science and Engineering created a publicly available data repository to consolidate this data from sources like the WHO, the Centers for Disease Control and Prevention (CDC), and the Ministry of Health from multiple countries.

-In this notebook, you will visualize COVID-19 data from the first several weeks of the outbreak to see at what point this virus became a global pandemic.

 # Built With
 * [R](https://www.r-project.org/) - Programming language